Jump to a section ▼

 Gordon Dunn, People Director, Pets at Home Vet Group

-Addiction can impact the workplace in many ways and we are often contacted at the point where the consequences of a colleague’s behaviour are not only affecting the person suffering but also impacting on their colleagues.
+Addiction can impact the workplace in many ways.
+We at Delamere are often contacted at the point where the consequences of a colleague’s behaviour are not only affecting the person suffering but also impacting on their colleagues.

-An addiction often means work performance of an employee is likely to deteriorate because of poor decision-making and impaired reaction times.
+A work colleague suffering from drug or alcohol problem often means poor work performance because of poor decision-making and impaired reaction times whilst under the influence.
 Their behaviour may also be detrimental to other employees, which can and do, create company-wide problems.

 Typically, employed adults are more likely to drink more frequently compared to the unemployed.
 Furthermore, employees in managerial or executive positions are more at risk of drinking on a regular basis due to often attending business events and workplace stress.
 This kind of drinking becomes problematic for many.

-Awareness and Education Session for Logistics Department – Public Listed Retailer
+Case study 1.
+Awareness and education session for logistics department – Public Listed Retailer

-A road traffic accident involving a HSE driver who was under the influence of alcohol and drugs, prompted their employer to introduce drug an alcohol testing across the company.
+A road traffic accident involving a HSE driver who was under the influence of alcohol and drugs, prompted their employer to introduce drug and alcohol testing across the company.
 Martin Preston (our founder) and his team facilitated an amnesty period during which at risk colleagues were assessed and treated.

-Colleague failed an alcohol test at work having been suspended for drink driving.
+Case study 3.
+A colleague failed an alcohol test at work having been suspended already for drink driving.
 The company director contacted us at Delamere.
 Our team organised: